 Zaci is probably not the best looking cenote in Valladolid, but it’s certainly the easiest to get to – don’t miss heading there for a refreshing swim, after a day spent touring Chichen Itza and the other sights in and around Valladolid!

-Getting There – about 10 minutes walk on foot from the main square in Valladolid
+- Getting There – about 10 minutes walk (600 meters) from the main square in Valladolid

 Check out These Awesome Cenote Tours!